With more bird species than the entire USA in a space the size of Louisiana, Panama is a bird photographers paradise.

 Baru Volcano Option

 I decided to make a 4×4 off the road drive up the Volcan Baru trail an option because it may not be everyone’s cup of tea.
 It is very bumpy, and it will get cold on the way back from the summit.
 It is 2 hrs up and 2 hrs back.
 It’s one of the few places where you can see the Caribbean and the Pacific Ocean.
 The view is excellent and worth the bumps!
 The prize bird on the trip would be the Un-spotted Saw-whet Owl!

 Day 9 – Los Quetzales Trail and Park National La Amistad

 We will have an opportunity to see the areas rare and specialty birds like the Resplendent Quetzal, Three-wattled Bellbird, Black-faced Solitaire, Volcano Hummingbird, Long-tailed Silky-flycatcher and Prong-billed Barbet.

 Day 10 – Panama City and Beyond

-In the morning we will fly back to Panama City.
-There are flights all day back to the USA, and we will either drop you at the airport or a hotel airport for your return home.
+In the afternoon we will fly back to Panama City.
+Depending on your schedule we will drop you at a hotel or the airport for your return home.